EXPRESSCLUSTER/KVM/KVMandWindowsServerSetup.md

 ### KVM setup
 1. Install some KVM softwares

+    After installation of KVM, a virtual bridge "virbr0" of a virtual network "default" is created.

+    When you create a new virtual network, a new virutal bridge is created.

     ```bat
-    $ yum -y install libguiestfs libvirt libvirt-client python-virtinst qemu-kvm virt-manager virt-top virt-viewer virt-who virt-install bridge-utils
+    $ yum -y install libguestfs libvirt libvirt-client python-virtinst qemu-kvm virt-manager virt-top virt-viewer virt-who virt-install bridge-utils
     ```

-    - After installation of KVM, a virtual bridge "virbr0" of a virtual network "default" is created.

-    - When you create a new virtual network, a new virutal bridge is created.

-    - You can delete "virbr0" by deleting a "default".

 2. Construct a virtual network

-    First of all, launch the "virt-manager"
+    First of all, launch the "virt-manager".

+    You can construct virtual environments and operate virtual machines with virt-manager.

     ```bat
     $ virt-manager
     ```

-    - You can construct virtual environments and operate virtual machines with virt-manager.

     1. Click "Edit" and then "Connection Details".